11. Matrices and Other Arraysļ

 , respectively.

-Also note that the behaviour of comparison operators is similar:
+The behaviour of relational operators is similar:

 A >= 1 & A <= 100